minjoos/minjoos/README.md

-# Minjoo (Mia) Sung – Fraud, Risk & Data Analyst
+# Minjoo (Mia) Sung – Fraud & Risk Analyst | Trust & Safety | Detection Strategy

-## 👋 Welcome to my GitHub!
+👋 Welcome to my GitHub!

-I'm Minjoo (Mia) Sung — a data-driven analyst with 5+ years of experience spanning traditional banking, fintech startups, and the intersection of fraud prevention, risk management, and data analytics.
-With a foundation in Economics from UC Berkeley and a Master’s in Business Analytics (STEM) from USC Marshall, I bring a unique blend of domain expertise, data literacy, and operational awareness to solving some of the most pressing challenges in financial services.
+I'm Minjoo (Mia) Sung — a fraud and risk analyst with 5+ years of experience across traditional banking, fintech startups, and the intersection of fraud prevention, compliance, and detection logic design.
+I combine domain expertise with hands-on data tools to help organizations reduce risk, improve reviewer efficiency, and build scalable, explainable detection systems.

 ---

 ## 🧠 About Me

-I believe that effective fraud and risk analytics go beyond just flagging anomalies.
-They require thoughtful design, contextual understanding, cross-functional collaboration, and scalable systems.
-My professional journey reflects this perspective:
+I believe effective fraud and risk analytics require more than just flagging anomalies — they demand context-driven rule logic, operational alignment, and smart prioritization of alerts that real users can act on.
+My experience reflects this philosophy:

-- At **HSBC** and **SMBC**, I developed a deep understanding of AML/KYC regulations, filing SARs, onboarding institutional clients, and screening profiles against sanctions/PEP lists using tools like LexisNexis, RDC, and World-Check.
-- At **Bank of Communications**, I worked on deposit risk metrics, created dashboards using Power BI, and performed trend analysis to support client retention and regulatory reporting.
-- At **ProBit Global**, a fast-paced crypto exchange, I led the implementation of real-time fraud detection systems using GTONE and Chainalysis, collaborated with engineers to tune detection logic, and reduced false positives by 30%.
+- **At ProBit Global**, a fast-paced crypto exchange, I led the design and tuning of real-time fraud detection rules using GTONE and Chainalysis.
+I collaborated with engineers to reduce false positives by 30% and align alert triggers with abuse patterns.
-- As a graduate student at **USC**, I focused on ML-based fraud detection projects, including a credit card fraud model using LightGBM that achieved 87% precision for the top 3% riskiest transactions, resulting in a projected $40M+ in annual savings.
+- **At HSBC and SMBC**, I performed CDD reviews, transaction monitoring, and AML screening using LexisNexis, World-Check, and SWIFT, supporting institutional onboarding and regulatory compliance.
+- **At Bank of Communications**, I built dashboards to monitor deposit risk and performed behavioral analysis to support retention and reporting.
+- **At USC**, I completed a fraud detection capstone project using Python (LightGBM), focusing on behavior-based feature engineering, rule validation, and alert precision — simulating a real-world detection workflow rather than purely academic modeling.

 ---

 ## 🎯 Mission

-> "Preventing fraud isn’t just about catching bad actors — it’s about enabling trust, transparency, and resilience in every transaction."
+> "Fraud prevention isn't just about stopping bad actors — it's about building trust and resilience into the system itself."

-I view my work as sitting at the intersection of analytics and integrity.
-Whether building fraud models, tuning detection rules, automating KYC workflows, or supporting audits, my goal is to contribute to safer financial ecosystems through data and thoughtful systems.
+I view my work as bridging risk detection and operational clarity.
+Whether it's tuning velocity-based rules, reducing alert fatigue, or designing explainable detection logic, my focus is on enabling scalable risk mitigation that supports both users and reviewers.

-I’m especially motivated by roles that involve:
-- **Fraud strategy and risk modeling**
-- **Transaction monitoring optimization**
-- **Compliance automation using data science**
-- **Cross-functional analytics across risk, operations, and engineering**

 ---

-## 🛠 Skills & Technologies
+## 🛠 Skills & Tools

-**Data Analytics & Modeling**
-Python, SQL, pandas, NumPy, LightGBM, scikit-learn, matplotlib, seaborn, Excel (advanced), Jupyter Notebooks

-**Visualization & Reporting**
+**Detection Logic & Data Analysis**
-Power BI, Tableau, Looker, Excel dashboards
+Python, SQL, pandas, Power BI, Tableau, Excel (advanced)

-**Fraud & Compliance Systems**
+**Fraud & Risk Systems**
-GTONE, Chainalysis, LexisNexis, RDC, World-Check, Firco, Dow Jones RiskCenter
+GTONE, Chainalysis, LexisNexis, SWIFT, World-Check, Firco

-**Domain Knowledge**
-AML/KYC, SAR filing, rule tuning, fraud typologies, RBA frameworks, audit readiness, financial operations, suspicious activity detection, high-risk customer profiling

-**Collaboration & Workflow**
+**Workflow & Collaboration**
-Jira, Confluence, Notion, Slack, Figma, AirTable
+Jira, Confluence, Notion, Slack, AirTable

+**Domain Expertise**
+CDD/EDD, Transaction Monitoring, AML Screening, Rule Tuning, Reviewer Feedback Integration, SAR Filing, High-Risk Client Profiling

 ---

 ## 🧩 Projects & Use Cases

+🔹 **Fraud Rule Optimization (ProBit Global)**
+- Designed and tuned real-time rules using GTONE and transaction intelligence.
+- Reduced false positives by 30% through threshold consolidation and flag prioritization.
+- Improved reviewer adoption by aligning rules with abuse patterns.

-### 🔹 Credit Card Fraud Detection (USC MSBA Capstone)
+🔹 **Credit Card Fraud Detection (USC MSBA Capstone)**
-Developed a LightGBM model trained on over 100,000 transactions to detect fraud in real-time.
+- Built a Python-based LightGBM model on 100,000+ transactions.
-- Precision: 57% for top 3% most risky transactions
-- Potential savings: $40M+ annually
-- Engineered time-window features and tuned hyperparameters for imbalanced data
+- Focused on time-window features and validation logic.

-### 🔹 Application Fraud Rule Optimization (ProBit Global)
-Led the design and tuning of real-time fraud rules using GTONE; identified redundant thresholds and optimized flag logic.
-- False positive rate reduced by 30%
-- Aligned rulebook logic with transaction trends
+- Balanced precision (57% top 3% risk) with operational scalability.

-### 🔹 AML Screening & Client Risk Review (HSBC)
+🔹 **AML Screening & KYC Review (HSBC)**
-Screened institutional clients monthly, assessed risk ratings, and prepared audit-ready documentation.
-- Handled 150+ profiles/month
+- Reviewed 150+ institutional profiles/month using LexisNexis & RDC.
-- Collaborated with internal UAT teams to test KYC system upgrades
+- Collaborated on KYC platform testing and alert workflow updates.
+- Produced audit-ready reports with risk classification.

 ---